The definition by the Institue of Cemetery and Crematorium Management of a ‘natural burial’ is:

 “A funeral that has a low environmental impact”.

-To minimise the environmental impact, a cardboard or otherwise biodegradable coffin is required at most sites for it is considered more environmentally friendly than using wood.
+To minimise the environmental impact, a coffin is required at most sites, these can be traditional wooden coffin, hand woven wicker or cardboard coffins are now available.
 Traditional headstones are not permitted and any items that are not fully biodegradable are not permitted on graves.

 Most natural burial sites have no form of buildings or structures and, therefore, everything is conducted outside.
 As with municipal cemeteries, natural burial sites are non-religious.
 There can be much greater flexibility regarding the content of the service and often the time constraints of a ceremony held in a crematorium will not apply.
 It is advisable, however, to this check with your Funeral Director.